SLInBio – Urban lifestyles and the valorization of biodiversity: dragonflies, grasshoppers, bumblebees and Co

-SLInBio is a joint research project on how to increase the valuation of biodiversity.
-Taking Frankfurt am Main as an example the project focuses on insect diversity and how particularly cities can contribute to biodiversity conservation.
-To this end, social-ecological relationships between the lifestyles and everyday practices of city dwellers and urban insect diversity are analyzed.
+The research project SLInBio is investigating how the perception and valorization of insects can be increased in Frankfurt am Main and what contribution cities can make to the conservation of insect diversity.
+Therefore, social-ecological interactions between lifestyles and everyday practices of city dwellers and urban insect diversity are being analyzed.

 - BioFrankfurt – Das Netzwerk für Biodiversität e.V.

 - Palmengarten der StadtFrankfurt am Main

 The project “SLInBio – Urban lifestyles and the valorization of biodiversity: dragonflies, grasshoppers, bumblebees and Co.” is funded by the German Federal Ministry of Education and Research (BMBF) within the context of the funding measure “BiodiWert – Valuing and safeguarding biodiversity in politics, business and society” as part of the BMBF Research Initiative for Biodiversity Conservation (FEdA).